Recycling & Waste Reduction

 Organic Waste Collection Program

-Residents in CUMC Housing at 154 Haven and 390 Ft.
+Residents in CUIMC housing buildings at 154 Haven and 390 Ft.
 Washington can help keep biodegradable organic waste out of landfills through our pilot composting program.
-For more information, please visit our Composting Program page.
+For more information, visit our Composting Program page.

 Additional Recycling Services